About Rose Long

 I had a wake up call in my thirties when I was experiencing energy slumps, weight fluctuations and bad skin.
 I had erratic emotions and was using every quick fix in the book to try and feel better.
 In short I was stuck in a cycle of avoidance and escape.
 I recognised the choices I was making were not working for me.
 It was my first step to radical change.

 I’ve been lucky to have amazing teachers and mentors who have taught me much about the nature of living.
 And life itself has consistently shown me where I need to put my attention to grow.
-Even the most unwelcome experiences, such as cancer, have proved to be enriching and have deepened my understanding and appreciation of life, and death.
-Today I’m grateful for the life I live and do my best to welcome whatever comes my way - sometimes more successfully than others!
+Even the most unwelcome experiences, such as a cancer six weeks before my wedding, have proved to be enriching and have deepened my understanding and appreciation of life, and death.
+Today I’m grateful for the life I live and do my best to welcome whatever comes my way.

 My approach draws on over 12 years of coaching experience.
 I first trained as a Self Expression and Leadership Coach, and worked with individuals and teams in the UK, Africa, Asia and the Americas.
 This experience convinced me of the power of coaching, and showed me how the greatest obstacle to us fulfilling our potential is ourselves.